antenmanuuel/little-lemon/README.md

 # Getting Started with Little Lemon Capstone Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then migrated to Vite.

 ## Available Scripts